lonkaars/puzzelbox/client/readme.md

 useful debugging tool when developing puzzle modules, as it allows you to send arbitrary data over the puzzle bus.

-## WIP TODO

-- cleanup
-  - separate ../shared/pb/moddrv.c into a puzzle module specific and 'common' bit
-  - use the common bit in i2c.cpp instead
-  - cast to structs in ../shared/pb/moddrv.c
-- functionality
-  - print pretty tree of connected puzzle modules
-  - add enum to string functions in CLIENT ONLY

 ## Features

 - List detected puzzle modules
 - Reset puzzle modules (individually or all to reset the box)
 - Skip puzzle modules (individually or all)
 - Request puzzle box state

-Debug only:
-- Send arbitrary messages
+- Debug: send arbitrary messages

 ## Building

-PBC is a standard CMake project, but a [makefile](./makefile) is provided for convenience (still requires CMake and Ninja are installed).
+PBC is a standard CMake project.

+## Using

+See ./pbc.1 for usage.

 ## Send data